Mehrdad-Hosseini1992/High-Performance-Full-Waveform-Decomposition-H-AGA/README.md

 * **Utils/**: Provides specialized helper classes for data loading, preprocessing, and plotting.
 * **main.py**: The entry point that handles file discovery and parallel processing.

-## **6\.
-A Note on the OMP Warning**

-When running the script, you may see the following warning:
-OMP: Error \#15: Initializing libiomp5md.dll, but found libiomp5md.dll already initialized.
-This is a common, harmless warning in scientific Python environments where multiple libraries (e.g., NumPy and PyTorch) are linked against Intel's OpenMP library.
-The main.py script already includes a standard workaround to suppress this warning and allow the program to run correctly. **It does not affect the scientific validity of the results.**

 ## **7\.
 Acknowledgments**

-This project builds upon the scientific foundation laid by the **H-AGA research paper** and leverages the power of several open-source libraries.
 The custom GPU-accelerated optimizers were inspired by the following projects:

 * **Adaptive Genetic Algorithm**: The initial CPU-based implementation used gadapt, which highlighted the need for a GPU-native solution.( https://github.com/bpzoran/gadapt )
 * **PyTorch Levenberg-Marquardt**: The final fitting stage is powered by the excellent torch-levenberg-marquardt library. ( https://github.com/fabiodimarco/torch-levenberg-marquardt )